archee565/Bytelocker/README.md

 ## Updating the kernel or initramfs

-Once you are done updating, run sudo bytelocker setup1 again, reboot and run setup2 again.
+Once you are done updating, and the package manager says, changes will take effect after reboot, run sudo bytelocker setup1 before reboot.
+Password will be required.
+After reboot  run setup2 again.

 ## Troubleshooting

 If your bytelocker EFI doesn't boot, chose the original EFI with boot manager and use password.
+Then update with setup1.

 If bytelocker fails because TPM memory is full, delete some keys left over from previous, deleted OS-es.
 You can list keys by